Los Angeles Councilwoman Nury Martinez resigns following her leaked racist remarks

 It's unlikely that just Martinez's resignation will satisfy the L.A. community.

-Dozens of protestors inside the meeting room on Wednesday shouted over President Pro Tempore Mitch O'Farrell as he attempted to speak and call for order.
-The protestors held signs that demanded members resign and chanted for an hour, as the meeting sputtered along.
+Dozens of protesters inside the meeting room on Wednesday shouted over President Pro Tempore Mitch O'Farrell as he attempted to speak and call for order.
+The protesters held signs that demanded members resign and chanted for an hour, as the meeting sputtered along.

 O'Farrell attempted to order the group to quiet down, but finally called the meeting to an end after losing a quorum before anything on the agenda was addressed.